 Change in cognitive performance after 24 weeks of treatment, relative to baseline.

-The within-participant change in the BACS composite cognitive score from baseline to follow-up after 24 weeks.
+The within-participant change in the Brief Assessment of Cognition in Schizophrenia composite cognitive score from baseline to follow-up after 24 weeks.
+Higher score means better cognition.
+There is no max score, as the tests have different scoring methods (number correct, reaction time).

 Time frame: 24 weeks

-Change in negative symptoms after 12 weeks and 24 weeks of treatment, relative to baseline.
+Change in negative symptoms after 24 weeks of treatment, relative to baseline.

-The within-participant change in the PANSS negative subscale from baseline to follow-up after 12 weeks and 24 weeks.
+The within-participant change in the Positive And Negative Syndrome Scale (PANSS) negative subscale from baseline to follow-up after 24 weeks.
+A higher score means more schizophrenia-related symptoms.
+The maximum score is 49.

 Time frame: 24 weeks